nurainabdillah/jquery-test-email-validation/README.md

 # jquery-test-email-validation
-A simple jQuery code for email address validation
+A simple jQuery code example for email address validation